-As discussed above under "DIRECTOR COMPENSATION," Mr. Fifer, the Company's Chief Executive Officer, entered into a transition services and consulting agreement with the Company on August 1, 2016, pursuant to which he has agreed to provide certain consulting, advisory and other services to the Company for 6 years beginning on May 9, 2017, when he will resign as the Chief Executive Officer.
-In the event that Mr. Fifer is reelected to the Board in connection with the Meeting, he will continue to serve on the Board following his resignation.
-Mr. Fifer will not receive any amounts under the transition services and consulting agreement prior to his resignation.
+As discussed above under "DIRECTOR COMPENSATION," Mr. Fifer, the Company's former Chief Executive Officer, entered into a transition services and consulting agreement with the Company on August 1, 2016, pursuant to which he has agreed to provide certain consulting, advisory and other services to the Company for 6 years beginning on May 9, 2017, when he resigned as the Chief Executive Officer.